BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Kuala Lumpur, avoiding the worst of the heat and rain?
+When's the absolute best time to visit Kuala Lumpur if I want to avoid the worst of the heat and rain?

-Beyond the Petronas Towers, what's a viewpoint that offers a different perspective of the city?
+Beyond the Petronas Towers, what's a must-see spot that most tourists miss?

 What is the cheapest month to visit Kuala Lumpur, Malaysia?